MikeSchapp/recipes/docs/gluten_free/Gluten Free Tempura Batter.md

-# Recipe
+---
+tags:
+  - gluten-free
+  - japanese
+  - batter
+  - frying
+  - appetizer
+  - vegetables
+---

+# Gluten Free Tempura Batter

+## Description

+A light and crispy gluten-free tempura batter perfect for coating meats, seafood, tofu, or vegetables for frying.

+## Ingredients

-- 2 learge room temperature egg whites
+- 2 large room temperature egg whites
 - 2 cups of rice flour, divided, plus additional for dredging
 - 1 cup cold seltzer water
-- salt and pepper to taste
+- Salt and pepper to taste

 ## Instructions

 1. In a bowl, mix together 2 large room-temperature egg whites and 1 cup of rice or other non-wheat flour.
 Slowly add flour until the egg is entirely absorbed.
 The mixture should be lumpy at this point.